some-natalie/some-natalie/_posts/2022-10-18-dependabot-on-rhel-docker.md

 FirewallBackend=iptables
 ```

 Now let's install the latest version of Docker Community Edition.
-It's not feasible to use rootless Podman here.
-The [github/dependabot-action](https://github.com/github/dependabot-action) creates two containers for the duration of each run that need to talk to each other and to the internet, which isn't Podman's default.
-It's possible to try and intercept each run and connect them to the network successfully, but that's not automatic.
-The Action assumes container networking works similar to Docker, where containers can talk to each other and outbound by default.
+More about using Docker and not Podman [below](#why-not-podman).

 ```shell
 sudo yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo